Guled-Mahamud/DevOps-Cloud-Journey/linux/OverTheWire-BanditGame/Level0-1.md

 **How to Do It**:

-Simply use the exit command to log out from the server.
+Simply use the **exit** command to log out from the server.
 Run:

-bash
-Copy code
-exit

 **Explanation**:

-exit: This command closes your current terminal session.
+**exit**: This command closes your current terminal session.
 It’s used to log out from a remote server or close the terminal.

 **Expected Outcome**: You will be logged out from the Bandit server, and you can now proceed to the next level.